 So either freezing the fat and then render or render and then freeze either way is fine.
-Although I do prefer to freeze the fat and then render out which also creates a fond that can be incorporated into the dish.
+Although I do prefer to freeze the fat and then render it out which also creates a fond that can be incorporated into the dish.

 Rendering the Fat

-Simply place into a Skillet or pan over medium heat and cook until the fat crisps up and browns.
+Simply place into a skillet or pan over medium heat and cook until the fat crisps up and browns.
 Mix every so often so you get the most out of rendering the fat.

 That’s pretty much it.
 The Crackling can be discarded or chopped fine to include with the dish adding more flavor.

-With the Rendered fat in the Pan you can use this to Saute Vegetables or add in a Liquid to pick up the fond and incorporate into the final dish.
+With the Rendered fat in the Pan, you can use this to Saute Vegetables or add in a Liquid to pick up the fond and incorporate into the final dish.

 There are other methods as well depending on the desired outcome and efficiency.
 If making a large batch then you may want to render the fat in a slow cooker or in the oven at 250 F for a few hours until all the fat is rendered.

-If you are also creating a stewed meat or short ribs.
+If you are also creating stewed meat or short ribs.
 Then simmering until the meat is done and cooling in the fridge overnight will create a solid layer of fat that forms at the top that you can scoop out and use.